-Like it or hate it, the belt system in Jiu Jitsu has its advantages.
+Like it or hate it, the belt system in Jiu-Jitsu has its advantages.
 When people get promoted properly, after achieving certain benchmarks, it makes a lot of sense.
 Belt buying incidents aside, a BJJ belt takes about 2 years on average.
 In those years the student is, probably, truly on the level the color indicates about halfway.
-Before that point more maturity is needed, while after it the transition to the next level slowly begins.
+Before that point, more maturity is needed, while after it the transition to the next level slowly begins.
 Every belt represents an important period in a grappler’s journey through BJJ, each with their own requirements.
-However, arguably, purple belt is both the hardest the most fun of them all.
+However, arguably, the purple belt is both the hardest the most fun of them all.

 Despite some people thinking that the blue belt benchmark is the most important, I tend to disagree.
-Important as the transition from white belt is, blue belt is still considered the most likely period of quitting the art.
+Important as the transition from the white belt is, the blue belt is still considered the most likely period of quitting the art.
 Reaching purple, on the other hand, demonstrates resilience and true dedication to the art.
 Not unexpected, as it usually takes about 4-5 years of training to really reach proper purple belt level.

 The Road To Purple Belt

 Although every school, or rather organization, has slightly different requirements regarding belts, in each one of them getting to purple belt requires hard work.
 When it comes to the requirements for someone to be promoted to purple belt, they are quite complex.

 Receiving a blue belt marks one’s familiarity with Jiu Jitsu, the basic positions and moves.
 During the blue belt period, a practitioner starts to become aware of certain patterns of BJJ.
 For example, a kimura is not just a solitary move, as it can lead to armbars or the back.
 Even though moving between them is still difficult, the patterns are recognized for being there.